Texas rabbi: Captor grew "belligerent" late in standoff

 “Rest assured, we are focused,” Biden said.
 “The attorney general is focused and making sure that we deal with these kinds of acts.”

-U.S. Immigration and Customs Enforcement did not immediately respond to questions Sunday about Akram’s immigration status and history.
+Akram arrived in the U.S. recently on a tourist visa from Great Britain, according to a U.S. official who spoke on condition of anonymity because the information was not intended to be public.
 London’s Metropolitan Police said in a statement that its counter-terrorism police were liaising with U.S. authorities about the incident.

-FBI Special Agent in Charge Matt DeSarno said the hostage-taker was specifically focused on an issue not directly connected to the Jewish community, and there was no immediate indication that the man was part of any broader plan.
-It wasn’t clear why Akram chose the synagogue.

-The FBI and police spokeswomen declined to answer questions Saturday night about who shot Akram when the standoff ended.

 Authorities said police were first called to the synagogue around 11 a.m. and people were evacuated from the surrounding neighborhood soon afterward.